AgileBIM/FabCOD/docs/wiki/DBLOCKHISTORY-SubObject.md

 ##### Returns
 STRING
 ### Property: Version
-Get the Previous Version of the DBLOCKHISTORY Object
+Get the Previous Version of the DBLOCKHISTORY Object.

 No additional remarks available
 ##### Returns